How To Create An Interactive App Prototype With PowerPoint

 Step 5: Export It & Test It

 PowerPoint provides a wide range of export formats, including PDF.
 The reason is I like PDF is that it can be easily shared and tested on different devices and platforms.
-If you already have a Windows 7 phone, open the exported PDF file and tap through it on your device as if it were a real prototype.
+Open the exported PDF file and tap through it on your device as if it were a real prototype.
 All this is done without writing a single line of code, or using any design tool.

 – Grouping shapes and elements together with CTRL+G makes it easy to move them around.